CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 To be responsible for receiving and replying to all correspondence on behalf of the club;
    #.
 To organise meetings, agendas (in consultation with the President), and minutes;
    #.
-To communicate with the Executive before and after any relevant CSESoc Meetings, to pass on information;
+To communicate with the Executive before and after any relevant external meetings, to pass on information;
-   #.
-To liaise with CSESoc and the club's Executive;
    #.
 To notify the ACNC of the details of changes of the club as outlined by the ACNC.
    #.
 To submit the Annual Information Statement to the ACNC.
    #.
 To keep relevant club papers in order;